billyfryer/NBA-All-Average-Team/README.md

 # NBA All Average Team Project

-This is a project by David Roycroft and Tyson King, with small contributions by Billy Fryer.
+This is a project by David Roycroft and Billy Fryer.
 We are all students at North Carolina State University in the Sports Analytics Club there.
 This project will be presented at the first ever SAC Poster Competition in April 2021.